roehampton/module-content/software-development-2/week-11/lab/bak.md

 ### Throwing Your Own Errors

-As you become a better programmer, and start writing your own libraries, you will have to write code that also raises exceptions.
-This is normally quite easy, and uses a keyword in most languages.
+As you become a better programmer and start writing your own libraries, you will have to write code that also raises exceptions.
+This is normally quite easy and uses a keyword in most languages.
 For example, in C++ (and Java, C#, etc.) the keyword is `throw`. **Enter and run the code below.**

 ```cpp
 #include <iostream>